niravmehtax/niravmehtax.github.io/_pages/curr_research.md

 ## Needing Resurrection :derelict_house:

-These are zombie papers, but instead of regular zombies (which need brains), these need time from me and/or someone else (you?!)...
+These are zombie papers, but instead of regular zombies (which need only brains), these need time from me and/or someone else (you?!)...

 * Supply, Demand, and Social Learning: An Application to Learning About Charter School Quality
 {%comment%} (with Matt Chingos) {%endcomment%}